nutjob-laboratories/erk/README.md

 	<a href="https://github.com/nutjob-laboratories/erk/raw/master/downloads/erk-latest.zip"><b>Download Erk 0.500</b></a><br>
 </p>

 **Erk** is a graphical open source [Internet relay chat](https://en.wikipedia.org/wiki/Internet_Relay_Chat) client.
-The current development version is **0.500.015**.
+The current development version is **0.500.016**.

-**Erk** is functional for use.
-Most basic features are complete, but bugs are still being found and fixed, and features are still being added.
+**Erk** is fully functional for use.
+Most features are complete, but bugs are still being found and fixed, and features are still being added.

 # Features